geospatial-engineer/multi-lidar-optimization/README.md

 The MATLAB code is stored under `code/`.

-## How to publish with GitHub Pages

-Create a new GitHub repository and upload the full contents of this folder.

-In the repository settings, open the Pages section and set the source to deploy from the main branch root.

-Once Pages is enabled, GitHub will publish `index.html` automatically.

 ## Citation

 If you use this repository in academic work, please cite the associated manuscript and, if available, the repository archive DOI.